vaibhavhindia/Accenture---Data-Analytics-Visualisation-Virtual-Internship-/Task - 2/readme.md

 # Your end result should be three cleaned data sets.

 If you get stuck, we’ll provide some guidance in the next step.
 But we encourage you to give it a go first!

+# Data Modelling
+Okay, we’re nearly there!
+You’re doing a great job.

+Now we want to figure out the top 5 categories.
+To complete your data modelling, follow these steps:

+1. Create a final data set by merging your three tables together

+1. We recommend using the Reaction table as your base table, then first join the relevant columns from your Content data set, and then the Reaction        Types data set.
+2. Hint: You can use a “VLookUp” formula

+2. Figure out the Top 5 performing categories

+1. Add up the total scores for each category.
+2. Hint: You can use the “Sum If” formula

+The end result should be one spreadsheet which contains:

+1. A cleaned dataset
+2. The top 5 categories

+Once you have a final data file, upload it to complete this task!
+We'll provide you with some explanation videos in the next step - but first give it a go to see if you can figure it out.

+You can use Excel or any other tool of your choice to create your final data set.